 One of the most important ways to take care of your child is by taking care of yourself.

 Don’t get so wrapped up in your child’s care that you neglect your health.
 If you do so, you would eventually need someone to take care of both of you.

-Ensure you eat healthy, get enough sleep and exercise regularly.
-Also don’t be shy to ask for help or to accept it when offered.
+Ensure you eat healthily, get enough sleep, and exercise regularly.
+Also, don’t be shy to ask for help or to accept it when offered.
 You deserve some days to yourself where you can just drink water and relax.

 - Your child has trouble breathing, stops breathing, or becomes unconscious.

 - He/She chokes while eating and you are unable to dislodge the food.